Roslyn Estates, New York: Village of Roslyn Estates (1931 – present)

 In 1931, residents decided to try incorporating Roslyn Estates as a village, due to the fact that the community's original deed restrictions were set to expire around that time.
 Their efforts to incorporate were successful, and the Village of Roslyn Estates was incorporated on June 8, 1931.
+A total of 49 Roslyn Estates residents participated in the incorporation vote on May 25 of that year – all of whom voted in favor of incorporating their community as a village.

 In the mid-1950s, a 27 acre housing development, known as Homes in Roslyn Estates, was constructed in the village, and sponsored by builders Edward Fineberg and Arthur Bandes and consisting of 60 ranch and split-level homes designed by architect Stanley J. Shaftel.

 In 1972, Roslyn Estates Village Hall was built.
 It was designed by John A. Grammas on land given to the village by the firm of Saul Sokolov, Inc., which had developed that section of Roslyn Estates several years prior.

 In 1974, Mayor Robert D. Zucker attempted to have the boundaries of the Manhasset Park District redrawn to include the village after the district added an additional 260 parking spaces to the commuter parking fields at the Manhasset Long Island Rail Road station.
 Zucker stated that many Roslyn Estates residents preferred the Manhasset station over the closer Roslyn station due to the fact that service to/from Pennsylvania Station on the Port Washington Branch is direct, whereas a change at Jamaica is required on the Oyster Bay Branch.
 By having the district boundaries redrawn to include the village, Roslyn Estates residents would have the ability to be guaranteed a parking space at the Manhasset station for commuting to/from Manhattan.
 Officials from both the Town of North Hempstead and the Manhasset Park District – as well as Manhasset residents – lamented the idea, given that Roslyn Estates is not part of the Greater Manhasset area, and felt that the needs of Greater Manhasset should be paramount for the Manhasset Park District.
 The proposal was ultimately denied.

 Roslyn Estates celebrated its 50th anniversary in 1981.

 Etymology

 The name of Roslyn Estates was taken directly from the name which was used by the community's original development group, Roslyn Estates, Incorporated.
-The "Roslyn" part of its name is shared with Roslyn, Roslyn Harbor, and Roslyn Heights, and ultimately can be traced back to when the name "Roslyn" was chosen for that village, which was chosen because the geography in Roslyn reminded officials of the geography of Roslin, Scotland.
+The "Roslyn" part of its name is shared with Roslyn, Roslyn Harbor, and Roslyn Heights; it can ultimately be traced back to when the name "Roslyn" was chosen for that village, due to the area's geography reminding officials of the geography of Roslin, Scotland.